smolijar/gitwiki-thesis/src/analysis/user-access.md

 ### GitLab

 _"GitLab is a single application with features for the whole software development and operations (DevOps) lifecycle."_ [@gitlab:about]
-It is an open source project started in 2011 with more than 1900 contributors and used by over 100K organizations as a self hosted Git server with many development supportive features [@gitlab:about].
+It is an open source project started in 2011 with more than 1900 contributors and used by over 100 thousand organizations as a self hosted Git server with many development supportive features [@gitlab:about].

 It offers a rich, well documented GraphQL API (as well as still maintained REST API), which could be well used to our benefit for application control.